 And I’m very, very glad that I did – since I’d forgotten what a truly stellar dish it is, and that it’s ideal for just about anyone who likes chicken!

-Chicken Marbella pretty much defined cooking in the late 1980’s and is still the number one recipe from the Silver Palate Cookbook by Sheila Lukins and Julee Rosso.
+This Chicken Marbella with Boneless Thighs pretty much defined cooking in the late 1980’s and is still the number one recipe from the Silver Palate Cookbook by Sheila Lukins and Julee Rosso.

 Drawing on the Moroccan tradition of combining meat with fruit and olives the dish has a sweet/sour and salty flavor that dances across your palate and appeals to just about everyone.

 The marinade provides plenty of sauce and so the chicken is terrific served over pasta or rice – I like it served over a wild and white rice blend.
 Add a simple salad or maybe some steamed broccoli or green beans and dinner is done.

 And in my book, that is pretty darn stellar!

 - 1 1/2 pounds boneless chicken thighs

 - 4 cloves garlic peeled and smashed